anupam-k/React-JS-Notes/Day 1 - React JS Notes.md

 ## _src/index.js_
 - **_React_** doesn't use an **_Ordinary DOM_**, instead it uses a **_Virtual DOM_**
 - it is using `root` by using `document.getElementById('root')`

+## _Study about_
+- Hydration Option
+- createRoot
+- ReactDOM
+- render
+- React.StrictMode

+## _When we delete everything from src folder_